Board

 At board level, he is passionate about driving growth and performance, having led one of the world’s leading engineering, project delivery, advisory and technical services companies and advising startup companies in the pharmaceutical, health, technology, AI and social investments sectors.

-He is currently a Partner at PAN Group, investing in and driving the commercialisation of startups and is a director on the boards of Citywide and Grampians Wimmera Mallee Water Corporation.
-Paul is also a Member of Council of La Trobe University.
+As an investor, Paul partners with the PAN Group which invests in and drives the commercialisation of start-ups.
+Paul is a director on the board of Grampians Wimmera Mallee Water Corporation, and is also a Member of Council of La Trobe University.

 Previously he was the Global CEO of Aurecon, managing 80 offices in 22 countries, leading a three-way merger and managing the subsequent strategy, structure and culture alignment along with the five-year strategic roadmap and overseeing multi-billion-dollar projects.